 In Hippotherapy, the horse influences the rider rather than the rider controlling the horse.
 The rider is positioned on the horse and actively responds to it’s movement.
 The therapist directs the movement of the horse; analyzes the rider’s responses, and adjusts the treatment accordingly.

 LTR Hippotherapy Provider:

 Catherine Wycoff, PT, DPT, GCFP, HPCS

-Catherine is a physical therapist and a Hippotherapy Clinical Specialist who works with both adults and children with orthopaedic and neurological diagnoses at LTR as well as in her private practice.
-She teaches continuing education workshops for physical therapists and holds a PATH Intl.
+Catherine is a physical therapist and a Hippotherapy Clinical Specialist who works to help people with orthopedic and/or neurological diagnoses.
+She teaches continuing education workshops for physical therapists and holds a PATH Int’l.
 Registered Level Therapeutic Riding Certification.